 Daily announcements are made during homeroom.
-Announcements are also posted on our website.

 ATTENDANCE

 PHILOSOPHY: The Scituate Public Schools believes that regular and punctual school attendance is critical to academic success and establishing positive lifelong work habits.
 Despite advances in technology, it is still impossible to adequately replicate the in-class experience for students who are absent from school.
 Students who are excessively absent are likely to fall behind academically, could experience school failure, and may eventually drop out of school.
 Parents play a critical role by ensuring their children regularly attend school.